(Updated July 14, 2022)

-- International Classification of Diseases (ICD) codes, based on the World Health Organization.
+International Classification of Diseases (ICD) codes, based on the World Health Organization.
 Its full name is a mouthful: the International Statistical Classification of Diseases and Related Health Problems.
-They are better known by the acronym ICD-10.
+They are better known by the acronym ICD-11.
 They represent virtually any medical condition a patient may have.

-Patients, healthcare providers, insurance companies, medical billers (whose responsibilities are different than but similar to coding jobs), and highly regarded companies, such as MBA Medical … these are all pieces of the enormous American health care puzzle.
+Patients, healthcare providers, insurance companies, medical billers (whose responsibilities are different but similar to coding jobs), and highly regarded companies, such as MBA Medical, are all pieces of the enormous American health care puzzle.